 Benin Coup: Trending Video Shows Rebels Reportedly Firing at Jet Tinubu Sent

-• The rebel soldiers, led by Lieutenant Colonel Pascal Tigri, justified their actions by criticising President Patrice Talon’s management of Benin Republic
+• The rebel soldiers, led by Lieutenant Colonel Pascal Tigri, justified their actions by criticising President Patrice Talon’s management of the Benin Republic

 Legit.ng journalist, Ridwan Adeola Yusuf, has over 9 years of experience covering world news.

-Russian media outlet RT shared a clip of the purported attack on Monday, December 8.
+International media outlet RT shared a clip of the purported attack on Monday, December 8.

 Source: Twitter

-'Benin coupists shoot' Nigerian jet
+'Benin coupists' reportedly shoot at Nigerian jet

 Read also